 MacDonald's Ranch Pumpkin Patch

 Petting zoo, hay maze, sack racing, a gem mine, western golf game, horseshoe pits.
-Additional vendors will be offering a bounce house, rides, face painting, sand art.
-Horse or Mule drawn Hay ride to and from the pumpkin patch.
-See the little pig Charlotte and her son Jimmy Dean, the miniature ponies, goats, sheep, the miniature donkeys Pete and Repeat and all of the other critters.
-Pony rides available, no charge but tips are appropriate so bring some cash. $8 entrance fee per person.
-Bring one or more cans of food for donation and receive $1 off.
+Additional vendors will be offering face painting, sand art.
+Train ride to and from the pumpkin patch.
+See the goats, sheep, cows, chickens, ducks, the miniature donkeys Pete and Repeat and all of the other critters.
+Pony rides available for those that complete a liability release, no charge but tips are appropriate so bring some cash. $10 entrance fee per person.
+Bring one or more cans of food for donation and receive $1 off (limit one discount per person).
 Pumpkin prices vary by size.
 You may bring your own sack lunch.

 See photos of MacDonald's Ranch.